kahanu/Ngrx-VSCode-Snippets/README.md

 Each snippet file will accept both the Pascal-cased model and the camel-cased model.
 The Pascal-cased model will be first, so enter ```Customer```.
 Then hit ```Tab```, to move to the next position for the camel-cased placeholder, and type ```customer```.
 The finally, ```Tab``` to finish the process.

 Your Ngrx Actions file should be 99% finished.
 You will just need to bring in the import statements.

+Continue this process in each of the Ngrx files to create the Ngrx files for the feature module.

 ### CAUTION!!!
 When importing statements, if you select the "Import all ..." option, be careful that you check that the references are correct.
 Depending on other packages you have in your project, there could be types that are named the same as Ngrx types, such as ```Action```.
 This can be found also in various other packages, so you'll have to double check that your import references are correct.